vladimir3322/stonent_project/Readme.md

 Every painting is certificated by oracles.
 Originality score of each painting is kept by the [contract](https://rinkeby.etherscan.io/tx/0x1d3e80be8475b53fcef3a71e65d3a24e14fae47f4dd32e1079cb666585ec358b).
 So, everybody can see a picture and check its originality score!
+There is [the project demo](http://stonent.us-east-2.elasticbeanstalk.com/) accessed by Rinkeby test network.

 Our solution for plagiarism detection is inspired by Content-Based Image Retrieval or CBIR.
  CBIR is a task of image searching.
 There are different ways to solve this problem.